VANDAlab/Preprocessing_Pipeline/readme.md

+This page describes PELICAN pipeline, a longitudinal multi-contrast MRI processing pipeline developed by Mahsa Dadar and Yashar Zeighami.
-The general command to the pipeline is formatted as:
+The general command to run the pipeline should be formatted as:
 ./PELICAN.sh single_participant_input_file.csv model_folder/ output_folder_all_participants/ {optional indirect_template_folder}

 Model path to be used as model_folder:
 * will be uploaded to zenodo in future

 example 1:
-./PELICAN.sh Participant_Inputs_File.csv /data/dadmah/tools/cicLngPipelineModels/ Outputs/
+./PELICAN.sh Participant_Inputs_File.csv Models_Folder/ Outputs/

 example 2:
-./PELICAN.sh Participant_Inputs_File.csv /data/dadmah/tools/cicLngPipelineModels/ Outputs/ Indirect_Template/
+./PELICAN.sh Participant_Inputs_File.csv Models_Folder/ Outputs/ Indirect_Template/

 Participant_Inputs_File.csv format: